4awpawz/trio-docs/source/fragments/docs/learn/stylingawebpage.md

 <br>

 A web page without style isn't much to look at.
-Lets add some styling to the page we created in <a href="/docs/learn/createawebpage">Create A Web Page</a>.
+Lets add some styling to the page we created in <a data-trio-link href="/docs/learn/createawebpage">Create A Web Page</a>.

 ## CSS Or Sass